 Granted, they do some things reasonably well, in that everything was clean, the bed nice and the bathroom spotless, but it’s barely worth spending more than $400 for, let alone $500.

 To top it off, I’m pretty sure I left my pajama top in the room too, but when I returned a week later to get it, the desk man just shrugged his shoulders and said nope, we’ve got nothing here, sorry.
-Yeah whatever, we both know you threw it out the day after I left.
+Yeah whatever, we both know you probably threw it out two seconds after I checked out.